ECC waives duty on items imported from Afghanistan

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-The ECC also approved provision of an additional guarantee of Rs20 billion for PIACL to meet the expenditure for the overhauling of aircraft engines.
+ECC also approved provision of an additional guarantee of Rs20 billion for PIACL to meet the expenditure for the overhauling of aircraft engines.
 The PIACL is already in financial shambles and running in huge losses.
 The government had to pump in money time to time for ensuring its system running.
 Prime Minister Shahid Khaqan Abbasi as its chairman directed Aviation Division and the Finance Ministry to ensure that the financing support approved by the committee is strictly utilised only for the defined purpose.
-Chief Executive of the PIACL Musharraf Rasool Cyan briefed the meeting about the progress made so far in the efforts to turn around national flag carrier.
+Chief Executive of the PIACL Musharraf Rasool Cyan briefed the meeting about the progress made so far in the efforts to turn around national flag carrier and to reduce its losses.

-The ECC also approved provision of an additional guarantee of Rs20 billion for PIACL to meet the expenditure for the overhauling of aircraft engines.
+ECC also approved provision of an additional guarantee of Rs20 billion for PIACL to meet the expenditure for the overhauling of aircraft engines.
 The PIACL is already in financial shambles and running in huge losses.
 The government had to pump in money time to time for ensuring its system running.
 Prime Minister Shahid Khaqan Abbasi as its chairman directed Aviation Division and the Finance Ministry to ensure that the financing support approved by the committee is strictly utilised only for the defined purpose.
-Chief Executive of the PIACL Musharraf Rasool Cyan briefed the meeting about the progress made so far in the efforts to turn around national flag carrier.
+Chief Executive of the PIACL Musharraf Rasool Cyan briefed the meeting about the progress made so far in the efforts to turn around national flag carrier and to reduce its losses.

 Comments